williamchange/b3dsdf/README.md

 ## Installation (From source)

-If you wish to install from the source directly (i.e. via downloading the zip file), note that the added suffix(`-master`) have to be removed from the zipped folder(within the zip file) for the add-on toe enable properly.
+If you wish to install from the source directly (i.e. via downloading the zip file), note that the added suffix(`-master`) have to be removed from the zipped folder(within the zip file) for the add-on to enable properly.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/830253/164016537-8d820e1e-a311-4f37-953e-10a1eaa3e49d.gif">